 It seems that there are two broad breeds of fiction writer: those who write, and those who think about being a writer and perhaps occasionally commit some fragment to paper.
-In attempting to transform themselves from the second into the first, writers can go through an embarrassing process.
-In the cause of forwarding fiction writing everywhere, here are three of the key harrowing realisations that writers commonly experience:
+In attempting to transform myself from the second into the first, I am going through an embarrassing process which isn’t over yet.
+But in the cause of forwarding fiction writing everywhere, here are three of the key harrowing realisations I have had so far:

-1. They realise that they’ve never invented a convincing character - ever.
+1. I’ve never invented a convincing character -ever.

 This is awkward.
-When they really sit down and think about it, and with How Stories Really Work to hand which establishes key principles from twenty years of studying and teaching about the greatest works of literature in the English language, it turns out that the so-called ‘characters’ they thought they’d created are thin, feeble shadows of well-known characters in other people’s fiction.
-Sometimes the similarities are cringeworthy: wizards whose names even resembled Gandalf’s; lonely protagonists who neither seemed lonely nor very good protagonists; female characters who were thinly disguised (and even occasionally thinly dressed) wish-fulfilment fantasies.
-Many writers shudder just thinking about them.
-In many cases, not one of them stood out as in any way original; not one of them breathed.
-Even though from reading How Stories Really Work, writers now knew what drives characters and how to build a totally gripping and attractive one, they can still feel overwhelmed by the task, especially when they see just how derivative their former creations are.
+When I really sat down and thought about it, and with criteria to hand which I had myself established after twenty years of studying and teaching about the greatest works of literature in the English language, it turns out that the so-called ‘characters’ I’d created were thin, feeble shadows of well-known characters in other people’s fiction.
+Sometimes the similarities were cringeworthy: wizards whose names even resembled Gandalf’s; lonely protagonists who neither seemed lonely nor very good protagonists; female characters who were thinly disguised (and even occasionally thinly dressed) wish-fulfilment fantasies - I shiver just thinking about them.
+Not one of them stood out as in any way original; not one of them breathed.
+Even though I now know what drives characters and how to build a totally gripping and attractive one, I balked at the task when I saw that those I had attempted in the past were so derivative.

-2. While we’re thinking of the word ‘derivative’ - many writers have never invented a convincing plot either.
+2. While we’re thinking of the word ‘derivative’ - I’ve never invented a convincing plot either.

-In my own case, looking through the 600-page manuscripts I’d written and the notes for the other 600-page manuscripts that never got off the ground, I could instantly see, as though glimpsing them in a thunder flash, that they were either rambling and disjointed or hugging too closely to the plotlines of the books that had inspired them.
-This was dispiriting, to say the least.
-For writers to realise that every name they have ever put to anyone in a story was nothing more than a set of letters hung on a wire-frame of a person modelled on someone else’s creation is bad enough, but to register that the stories themselves were almost completely derivative is a real challenge.
-For me, it was like watching as the flesh fell off a Frankenstein monster that you were hoping would stand on its own feet, leaving nothing but a feebly trembling skeleton.
+I looked through the 600-page manuscripts I’d written and the notes for the other 600-page manuscripts that never got off the ground, and could instantly see, as though glimpsing them in a thunder flash, that they were either rambling and disjointed or hugging too closely to the plotlines of the books that had inspired them.
+This was dispiriting.
+To realise that every name I had ever put to anyone in a story was nothing more than a set of letters hung on a wire-frame of a person modelled on someone else’s creation was bad enough, but to register that the stories themselves were almost completely derivative was a challenge.
+It was like watching as the flesh fell off a Frankenstein monster that you were hoping would stand on its own feet, leaving nothing but a feebly trembling skeleton.

-3. Many writers don’t have the faintest idea of how to attract readers.
+3. I didn’t have the faintest idea of how to attract readers.

 So far I had discovered, in the space of a couple of depressing days, that everything that I had ever done as a writer rated like a scrawled couple of letters on a steamy window: it was fleeting, meaningless and unlikely ever to be read by anyone.
-This is the case with the vast majority of fiction manuscripts that get started by would-be writers, and even a high percentage of those manuscripts that are somehow completed: despite all their creator’s passions and wishes, they lack any kind of substance that will attract readers.
+And I fear that this is the case with the vast majority of fiction manuscripts that get started by would-be writers, and even a high percentage of those manuscripts that are somehow completed: despite all their creator’s passions and wishes, they lack any kind of substance that will attract readers.
 Basing this on my own case alone, only a forgiving reader who had time to spare and a compassionate heart would make it through any manuscript I have ever written.
-There is almost nothing to attract them or hold them in the work itself - their commitment would have to be entirely self-generated.
+There is almost nothing to attract them or hold them in the work itself -their commitment would be entirely self-generated.

 Fortunately, the techniques themselves are now outlined in How Stories Really Work.
 It’s just a pity that the embarrassment of realising you’re not using them has to be so excruciating.